Cost of Capital Professional Frequently Asked Questions (FAQs)

 The information for the CRSP ERP and CRSP Size Premiums is sourced from the Center for Research in Security Prices of the University of Chicago except pre-1942 T-bond return data described below.

 Historical returns on risk-free assets (10-year and 20-year Treasury bonds) after 1941 are sourced from CRSP.
 Prior to the early 1940s, CRSP does not provide T-bond return data because T-bonds before that time had different tax characteristics than T-bonds since then.
 Prior to 1942, we source T-bond returns from Dr. Aswath Damodaran’s data library where he provides returns on 10-year T-bonds.
-Prior to 1942, for 20-year T-bond returns, we reconstruct returns from the 10-year returns adjusted for the historic return difference between 10-year and 20-year T-bonds reported by CRSP.
+Prior to 1942, for 20-year T-bond returns, we reconstruct returns from the 10-year returns adjusted for the historical return difference between 10-year and 20-year T-bonds reported by CRSP.

 The implied ERP, implied ERP with sustainable payout, and the Damodaran historical ERP are sourced from Dr. Aswath Damodaran’s data library at New York University.

-The levered industry beta information are sourced from Dr. Aswath Damodaran's data library and Salvidio & Partners data library.
+The levered and unlevered industry beta information are sourced from Dr. Aswath Damodaran's data library and Salvidio & Partners data library.
 You can learn more about the Salvidio & Partners beta methodology in their recently published report.

 Dr. Aswath Damodaran’s data are used with his permission.
 Dr. Aswath Damodaran has no formal role or connection with BVR or the Cost of Capital Professional.
 Salvidio & Partners data are used with permission.